truar/developer-blog/content/articles/container-dependency-and-ioc.md

 ## What is Spring Expression Language (SpEL for short)?

-(From the Spring documentation):The Spring Expression Language (SpEL for short) is a powerful expression language that supports querying and manipulating an object graph at runtime.
+(From the Spring documentation): The Spring Expression Language (SpEL for short) is a powerful expression language that supports querying and manipulating an object graph at runtime.
 The language syntax is similar to Unified EL but offers additional features, most notably method invocation and basic string templating functionality.

 ## What is the Environment abstraction in Spring?